 Now, you won’t believe this part.
 I had an opportunity to upgrade to the 2018 MacBook Pro.
 A family member, knowing the issues with my 2017 model agreed to purchase it from me since it’s still so new and has AppleCare.
 So I bought the 2018 MacBook Pro.
 Can you guess what’s happened?
 Yep, already started to see issues with the 2018 MacBook Pro as can be seen in this image.
 This was, by the way, the same shutdown screen that we previously showed side-by-side on the 2017 model above.
 I see this lovely image every time I shut down the laptop.

 Do I feel stupid?
 Yes.
 I feel like the idiot who’s made the same mistake repeatedly while giving Apple the benefit of the doubt that they clearly don’t deserve.
+Since publishing this piece my business partner, Justin, has had yet ANOTHER logic board failure on this iPhone X… I can’t make this stuff up.

 Apple, as I once knew it, no longer exists in my mind today.
 In my opinion, the company that we all looked at as the pinnacle of innovation and quality control, is quickly vanishing.